 The condition you developed after taking Ozempic could have caused you to miss time from work, whether you were too sick to work or had to take time off from work to get the condition treated.

-An Ozempic attorney at Nadrich & Cohen can help you recover compensation for any wages your condition caused you to be unable to earn.
+An Ozempic attorney at Nadrich Accident Injury Lawyers can help you recover compensation for any wages your condition caused you to be unable to earn.

 Loss Of Earning Capacity